h595855/dat110-project2-startcode/README.md

 ### Organisation

-The project work is to be undertaken in **groups of 2-4 students** - preferably the same groups as for project 1.
+This project work is to be undertaken in **groups of 2-4 students** - preferably the same groups as for project 1.

 Discussions among the groups are allowed, but the code handed in by the group should be the work of the group members - and not members of other groups.